hasancse91/weather-app-android-mvp-architecture/README.md

 #this is sample App ID of Open Weather API
 app_id=b6907d289e10d714a6e88b30761fae22
 ```
+#### Use Real APP ID after sign up and activation of your APP ID
-If you have already your own APP ID then you can use below lines at the end of the `local.properties` file.
+After Sign up at the website collect your own `APP ID`.
+Then add below lines with your APP ID at the end of `local.properties` file.
 ```
 #this is real Base URL
 base_url=http://api.openweathermap.org/data/2.5/